Shopify: 3 months for $1/month, plus up to $10,000 credits as you sellStart free

 Concept deepening: a keyword is not just a phrase.
 It is demand, context, and page expectation.

-A common beginner mistake in SEO communities is treating keywords as words to repeat on the page.
+A common beginner mistake in SEO operating reviews is treating keywords as words to repeat on the page.
 In reality, the same phrase can represent very different needs.
 For example, dog harness may mean buying a product, finding a size chart, learning training advice, comparing brands, or checking safety issues.
 If you only look at search volume and ignore intent, you will create pages that contain the keyword but do not satisfy the search.

 Ask at least 4 questions before choosing a keyword